 08 - Protection

-Not a masterpiece yet โ not until we varnish it.
-A final topcoat of clear varnish is applied over the entire completed Bearbrick.
-This seals all layers of paint beneath it, creates a durable surface, and gives the piece its final finish โ whether that's gloss, satin, or matte depending on the commission.
-Think of it the same way a vinyl toy's factory coat protects its print: the varnish is what keeps your custom piece looking fresh for years.
+It's not quite a masterpiece yet β not until we varnish it.
+A final topcoat of clear varnish goes over the entire completed Bearbrick, sealing every layer of paint beneath it, creating a durable surface, and giving the piece its final finish, whether that's gloss, satin, or matte depending on the commission.
+Think of it the same way a vinyl toy's factory coat protects its print: the varnish is what keeps your custom piece looking fresh for years to come.

 09 - Completion